5 Things You MUST Consider Before Buying A Snake

 Research

 Before you purchase your snake, you need to make sure you have enough knowledge to be able to care for this animal, ensuring that they are healthy and have a good life in their new home!
-In order to educate yourself properly, you can gather information from online resources, books, reputable reptile forums, veterinary clinics, reptile breeders, knowledgeable pet stores, and more.
+In order to educate yourself properly, you can gather information from online resources, books, veterinary clinics, reptile breeders, and more.

 You can begin by researching different snake species to determine which one fits best with your preferences and lifestyle.
-Personally, any python in the Antaresia genus (Spotted Pythons, Children’s Pythons, Stimson’s Pythons, and Pygmy Pythons) are the best beginner snakes.
-Antaresia species are all approximately under 1.5 meters in length, with Spotted Pythons being the largest and Pygmy Pythons being the smallest.
+Personally, I would recommend any python in the Antaresia genus (spotted pythons, Children’s pythons, Stimson’s pythons, and pygmy pythons) to be the best beginner snakes.
+Antaresia species are all approximately under 1.5 meters in length, with spotted pythons being the largest and pygmy pythons being the smallest.
 Their small size makes them easy to house, feed, and handle, especially for younger children.
 Pythons in this genus can live up to around 20 years old and can be very docile as long as they are held relatively regularly.

-Once you have decided which species of snake you would like to be a part of your family, your next step will be to research their care requirements.
+Once you have decided which species of snake you would like to be a part of your family, your next step will be to research their care.
 You will need to find out specific enclosure requirements, temperature needs, humidity, lighting, feeding, and cleaning requirements for that particular species.

 Personalised, in-depth advice can make all the difference.

-If you're looking to improve your husbandry or troubleshoot specific issues, book in for a husbandry consults below to help you become a more confident, capable, and ethical keeper.
+If you're looking to improve your husbandry or troubleshoot specific issues, book in for a husbandry consult to help you become a more confident, capable, and ethical keeper.

-- Substrate - there are multiple different substrates available that can be used such as Chipsi Snake or paper towel.
+- Substrate — there are multiple different substrates available and the most optimal substrate will depend on the specific species you want to house.
+Common substrates that can be used include Chipsi Snake and paper towel.

-- UV lighting - though many snake species can live without it, it is recommended to use UV as it is beneficial for immune system health, bone health, and more.
+- UV lighting — although many snake species can live without it, I strongly recommended providing an appropriate level of full spectrum lighting (visible light, UVA, UVB, etc) as it is beneficial for immune system health, behaviour, and more.

-- Water bowl - so your snake has access to fresh, clean water 24/7.
+- Water bowl — so that your snake has access to fresh, clean water 24/7.

-- Enrichment - this can be in the form of decor such as logs, branches, rocks, foilage, etc.
+- Enrichment — this can be in the form of logs, branches, rocks, foilage, etc.

-- Hides - you will need a minimum of two, one on the cool side, and one on the warm side of the enclosure.
-This allows your snake to properly thermoregulate its own body temperature while still being able to shelter.
+- Hides — you will need a minimum of two, one on the cool side of the enclosure, and one on the warm side.
+This allows your snake to properly thermoregulate while still being able to shelter.

-- Reptile tools - snake hooks and feeding tongs are a staple for every reptile keeper to make life easier when handling and feeding your snakes.
+- Reptile tools — snake hooks and feeding tongs are a staple for every reptile keeper to make life easier when handling and feeding your snake.

-- Frozen rodents/prey items - these can be bought from a local pet store or online (I reccomend The Rat Ranch for everyone in SouthEast Queensland).
+- Prey items — a variety of prey items should be provided, these can be bought from a local pet store or online.

 Everything listed above are the very basic necessities that should be implemented for every python species.